 Step Two: Why?

 Have you clearly articulated the prospect’s problem using language they would use?
 Having identified the right prospect is only the first step.
-You must be able to connect your product to their needs, fears, or wants?
+You must be able to connect your product to their needs, fears, or wants.

 You must be clear on the problem your product or service addresses.
-It’s important to paint a vivid picture of a desired future state—the transformation your product can bring?
+It’s important to paint a vivid picture of a desired future state—the transformation your product can bring.

 In step two, you should:

-- Develop a problem statement your product addresses for each segment / buyer persona
+- Develop a problem statement your product addresses for each segment/buyer persona

 - Validate the problem statement(s) through primary research (interviews)

 When launching a new product, trust is critical.
-It is critical to convincing customers that your new product is a solution to a known problem, even if your brand is an authority in your industry.
+It is critical to convince customers that your new product is a solution to a known problem, even if your brand is an authority in your industry.